|Home > About Mary > Marian Devotions|

 Vatican II with its liturgical reforms did not abolish the practice of Masses in honor of Our Lady.
 Additions were made to expand the number of the liturgies.
 In 1986 A new sacramentary and lectionary were published with forty-six options for votive Masses in honor of Our Lady.
 [See this list at: http://campus.udayton.edu/mary/maryliturgy.html]

-A widespread type of Marian devotion of early centuries were the three Golden Saturdays which followed the Feast of St. Michael at the end of October.
+A widespread type of Marian devotion of early centuries was the three Golden Saturdays which followed the Feast of St. Michael at the end of October.

 A document from 1387 founded in the town of Bischofsdorf near Mattighofen, Germany sets its date for the "next three golden Saturdays."
 This indicates that the custom was well-known by the fourteenth century and widespread in Austria, Bohemia, Bavaria and Württemberg.
 The golden Saturdays were festively celebrated with reception of the sacraments and with pomp and circumstance particularly at places of pilgrimage.
 Traces of the festivities are still found in these cultural areas today.